Deryan98/MoviesApp/Readme.md

 ## development environment:

-Depending on the device you want to work with to develop in React Native, it will be the configuration that you will have to make.
+Depending on the device you want to work with to develop in React Native, it'll be the configuration that you will make.

 Since the project was only requested for Android, any operating system (Windows, Linux, Unix) will be useful.